Sexual Assault Services Program (SASP)

 The Sexual Assault Services Program (SASP) was created by the Violence Against Women and Department of Justice Reauthorization Act of 2005 (VAWA 2005), 42 U.S.C. §14043g, and is the first Federal funding stream solely dedicated to the provision of direct intervention and related assistance for victims of sexual assault.
 Overall, the purpose of SASP is to provide intervention, advocacy, accompaniment (e.g., accompanying victims to court, medical facilities, police departments, etc.), support services, and related assistance for adult, youth, and child victims of sexual assault, family and household members of victims and those collaterally affected by the sexual assault.

-SASP subrecipients must adhere to all requirements in the applicable OMB Circulars and Common Rules (Appendix T), the DOJ Grants Financial Guide, the OMB Uniform Guidance, the 2017 Compliance Supplement, and the recently released 2018 Compliance Supplement, depending on the federal award funding the grant.
+SASP subrecipients must adhere to all requirements in the applicable OMB Circulars and Common Rules (Appendix T), the DOJ Grants Financial Guide, the OMB Uniform Guidance, and the 2020 Compliance Supplement.

 - Eligible Subrecipients for Federal SASP Funding Include:

 - Nonprofit, nongovernmental dual programs that provide sexual assault and domestic violence services; and

 - Other Eligibility Requirements:

 - All applicant agencies must show that sexual assault services have been provided for at least six months prior to an application for SASP funding;

 - All applicant agencies must provide intervention and related assistance to victims of sexual assault without regard to their age.

 - All applicant agencies must demonstrate adherence to Best Practices for Sexual Assault Agencies in Tennessee; and